-Many may turn away from this question and the idea of a philosophy of life with them being too large a concept to consider.
+Many may turn away from this question and the idea of a personal philosophy seems like a too large concept to consider.
 Perhaps you think it is pointless to dwell on such abstract thoughts and just want to get on with it all.

 But a life philosophy doesn’t have to be a complex thing.
 It should be a personal and simple philosophy with the aim of tackling the existential issues of our lives that we will all inevitably face.
 Through this, we can endeavour to integrate meaning into our lives.

 These ideas and questions have arisen in a modern capacity in the last half a century with it being discussed seriously by several philosophers.
 It is becoming a progressively relevant topic that is in need of rational thought in an increasingly complex and secular world.

 However, this isn’t a new objective for us as humans.
 The Greeks were one of the first to tackle the issue of how to live well, to give a deeper meaning to our lives.
 They said that we should work towards the telos (a final goal) of eudaimonia (human flourishing).

 We can take heed of these ancient teachings, but each person’s philosophy of life will be individual to them.
 It is through deep analysis of our lives that we can each, as individuals, settle on our own guidelines on how to live a meaningful life.

 The aim of this should not perhaps be to reach a final goal of happiness (as this can seem too utopian).
 Instead, our life philosophies should work towards maintaining and creating opportunities for fulfilment, and work towards reducing suffering.